• Which Job Skills Will Survive the Future of Work?

 How to keep up

 The latest Global CEO Survey found that CEOs who have embraced upskilling and reskilling see the rewards through gains such as higher workforce productivity and innovation.
 Employers also understand that the money they put into workforce training is a financial and social investment.
-The focus on reskilling employees for jobs of the future is instrumental in improving social mobility, which is a key factor in reducing inequality.
+The focus on reskilling employees for jobs of the future is instrumental.
 A new report found that a 10% improvement in global social mobility would boost economic growth by nearly 5% over the next decade.

 While most companies understand the need to reskill, they struggle with either not knowing how to identify skill gaps or how to go about launching an effective learning program to address their skill gaps.
 According to McKinsey, reskilling efforts need to be practical with a real connection from the training to the new job.
 Many companies don’t know how to connect the dots between workers’ current skills and the skills they’ll need in the future.
 In this case, it can be beneficial to seek outside expertise and hire the right people to oversee reskilling efforts.